 With that in mind, today we want to share some tips to help avoid or at least minimize the damage done by the most well-meaning plumbing dads.

 Do you need a new toilet and have a DIYer that wants to take on this project?
 As you might guess, this is almost always a bad idea.
 Toilet installation is a complicated project and one that it’s incredibly important to get right.

-Improper toilet installation can lead to a number of health issues, can result in serious injury and can cause extensive water damage.
+Improper toilet installation can lead to several health issues, can result in serious injury, and can cause extensive water damage.

 Plus, the toilet is one of the most important parts of your plumbing system and one that you want to make sure is always working correctly.
 As a result, this is not a project to leave to even the most enthusiastic DIYer.

 No matter what your dad might have said, duct tape is not a way to fix a leaking pipe.
 This is true even if your dad said “It’s dad tested and dad approved.”